erikdubois/Surfn/README.md

-# Yltra Flat Orange on Antergos I3
+# Antergos I3

-# Yltra Flat Archlinux Blue on Archlinux with i3
+# Archlinux with i3

-# Yltra Flat Archlinux Blue on Linux Mint 17.3 with i3
+# Linux Mint 17.3 with i3